ochako222/demo-playwright-e2e/README.md

 > Possible values of PROJECT: travelplanet-pl, invia-hu, invia-sk, invia-cz

 Also it's possible to define or override variable with playwright CLI, for more info take a look on predefined scripts in package.json

+> If CI=true dined tests will run in headless mode

 All variables are required, and if any are missing, you will encounter errors during launch.